Get Free Electric Vehicle Charging Point Quotes

 Even if you aren’t personally eligible for most of them, you can always write to your council or workplace to encourage them to use grants to install electric vehicle chargers in your area.

-Your installer will attach the EV charger to the wall of your choice with a drill, screws, and possibly silicone sealant, and run a length of cable to your consumer unit (fuse box) – either through the wall or round the outside – before connecting up all the electrics.
+Your installer will attach the EV charger to the wall of your choice with a drill, screws, and possibly silicone sealant and run the length of cable to your consumer unit (fuse box) – either through the wall or around the outside – before connecting up all the electrics.

-The installer will talk you through the potential locations for your charger beforehand, bearing in mind it needs to be at least 2.5 metres away from any metal object connected to your electricity supply.
+The installer will discuss the potential locations for your charger beforehand.
+Keep in mind that it needs to be at least 2.5 metres away from any metal object connected to your electricity supply.

 It also legally needs to be at least two metres away from a public highway, monument, or listed building, though that comes up less often.